sayandedotcom/refhired.com/README.md

   </p>
 </p>

-This is a solo Project by [Sayan De](https://github.com/sayande2002).
+This is a solo project by [Sayan De](https://github.com/sayande2002).

 ## Contributing